MicrosoftLearning/mslearn-azure-ml/Instructions/10-Deploy-online-endpoint.md

 ## Deploy a model to an online endpoint

-The code to create the endpoint and deploy an MLflow with the Python SDK is provided in a notebook.
+The code to create the endpoint and deploy an MLflow model with the Python SDK is provided in a notebook.

 1. Open the **Labs/10/Deploy to online endpoint.ipynb** notebook.
 1. Run all cells in the notebook.